jaspector

 Monday through Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: 1 and 2 family sequence: footing, underslab plumbing, slab, basement wall, foundation, floor joist, sheathing, rough-in inspections (plumbing, electrical, HVAC, gas lines, fireplaces), framing, electrical meter, gas service, driveway pipe, and final inspections for certificate of occupancy
+Typical sequence: 1 and 2 family sequence: footing, underslab plumbing, slab, basement wall, foundation, floor joist, sheathing, rough-in inspections (plumbing, electrical, HVAC, gas lines, fireplaces), framing, electrical meter, gas service, driveway pipe, and final inspections for certificate of occupancy

-Do I need a building permit in Rome, GA?
+01 Do I need a building permit in Rome, GA?

 New construction, additions, alterations, remodels, tenant improvements, gazebos, patio covers, decks, house moves, most retaining walls, fences over 7 feet, repairs to structures, demolition, electrical work, mechanical and gas work, plumbing work, reroofing

-How much does a building permit cost in Rome, GA?
+02 How much does a building permit cost in Rome, GA?

+Building permit fees in Rome, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Building permit $65 (valuation $100-$500); Plumbing permit $45; Mechanical permit $50 (base); Demolition permit $98.
 Fees are calculated as: Mixed: New buildings use valuation multiplied by square footage with 0.006 permit-fee multiplier; Remodels follow valuation schedule; MEP, pool, demolition, sign, land-disturbance use flat or unit-based schedules.
 Plan check fee: Commercial building plan review fee is 10% of permit cost; Land-disturbance plan review resubmittal is $50.

-How do I apply for a building permit in Rome, GA?
+03 How do I apply for a building permit in Rome, GA?

-1. Confirm the project is inside Rome city limits and identify permit type on the Building Inspection page or Rome Building FAQs 2.
+To apply for a building permit in Rome, GA, follow these steps: 1.
+Confirm the project is inside Rome city limits and identify permit type on the Building Inspection page or Rome Building FAQs 2.
 Obtain any prerequisite development approvals (zoning verification, driveway or engineering review, erosion and sediment control, flood-zone review, fire marshal approval, private utility or Health Department approvals as applicable) 3.
 Prepare the permit package according to project type (site plan, setbacks, sediment barriers, construction entrance details, septic or sewer documentation, minimum building plans for residential; zoning verification, fire marshal approval, utility approvals, building plans, structural and code data, energy compliance, special inspections for commercial) 4.
 Submit the application package via email to appropriate department contacts or in-person at 607 Broad Street 5.
 Wait for intake and review (simple jobs may be permitted on first visit; most require plan review) 6.
 Pay fees at application 7.
 After permit issuance, post the permit, request inspections, and complete required finals before occupancy or closeout

-How long does it take to get a building permit in Rome, GA?
+04 How long does it take to get a building permit in Rome, GA?

-What work is exempt from building permits in Rome, GA?
+05 What work is exempt from building permits in Rome, GA?

-How do I schedule a building inspection in Rome, GA?
+06 How do I schedule a building inspection in Rome, GA?

-Other cities in Floyd County
+Other jurisdictions in Floyd County.

-View all Floyd County jurisdictions →
+All Floyd County jurisdictions →